Jabed-Kaium/DrumBits/README.md

 ### A drum set bit maker.

-Play drum bits using keyboard or mouse.
+Play drum set using keyboard or mouse.

 Technology used: